e2fyi/argo-models/README.md

 To generate the latest models, update `version.txt` with the desired argo release (e.g. `2.3.0-rc3`) and then run `./generate-api.sh`.

+To release new version to pypi, create a release with the corresponding version tag (e.g. `v2.2.1`).
+Travis will automatically publish the package.

 > NOTE
 > `version.txt` should hold the current/latest argo version to be generated, as it
 > is also used by `setup.py` as the `argo-models` package version.